A Survey of Reinforcement Learning For Economics: Reinforcement Learning Algorithms

 where $r_t(\theta) = \pi_\theta(a_t|s_t) / \pi_{\theta_{\text{old}}}(a_t|s_t)$ is the probability ratio.
 The clipping removes the incentive for $r_t(\theta)$ to move outside the interval $[1-\varepsilon, 1+\varepsilon]$, penalizing large policy updates without explicitly computing a divergence measure.

 PPO outperformed A2C, TRPO, and the cross-entropy method on continuous control benchmarks and achieved the highest average reward on 30 of 49 Atari games among the methods tested.
-PPO became the default policy optimization algorithm for large-scale RL applications, demonstrating that constraining the magnitude of policy updates is essential for stable optimization.
+PPO became the default policy optimization algorithm for large-scale RL applications.